Jaxo/fabric-wiki/blog-posts/Fisking-Why-Bitcoin-Matters.md

    referred to as
-   ["The Byzantine Generals Problem"][Lamport-Byzantine-Generals]) (or BGP): in the face of (some) computers either crashing, or behaving in (arbitrarily undefined) corrupt ways, can we achieve consensus?
+   ["The Byzantine Generals Problem"][Lamport-Byzantine-Generals]) (or BGP): in the face of (some) computers either crashing, or behaving in (arbitrarily undefined) corrupt ways, can we ensure that non-crashed, non-corrupt computers achieve consensus?

-And further, the problem can be modified by the sort of failures expected of the network:
+And further, the problem can be modified by the sort of failures expected of the **network**:

 * **Synchronous networks** are those where any message can be delayed only by some bounded amount: every message is eventually delivered